Start with the right list, not the famous list

 First, applying only to C9 or top-10 universities.
 This is the classic way to end up with zero offers despite a decent profile - the competition is brutal and country quotas are tight.
 Always anchor your list with realistic matches and a safety option.

 Second, ignoring application fees.
-The CSC portal is free, but many universities charge a non-refundable fee of roughly CNY 400-800 (about US$60-110) to process the university-side application.
+The CSC portal is free, but many universities charge a non-refundable fee - often around CNY 400-800 - to process their own applications.
 Applying blindly to ten fee-charging universities can cost you several hundred dollars, so budget deliberately and mix in fee-free options.

 Third, ignoring city living costs.
 The stipend is fixed by degree level regardless of where you study, but Beijing and Shanghai are far more expensive than cities like Xi'an, Wuhan, Harbin or Chengdu.
 In a lower-cost city the same stipend stretches much further, which can make your student life dramatically more comfortable.